 • Discounts: Many auto insurance companies offer a variety of discounts to help with rates.
 Check with your agent or the company’s website to determine which discounts are available to you.
 Bundling policies such as home and auto insurance typically offers the greatest savings potential.

-• Higher deductible: Choosing a higher deductible means your insurance company pays less when you file a claim, which also means a lower premium.
-Keep in mind that you should make sure that you can afford to pay more out of pocket if you have an accident before choosing a higher deductible.
+• Higher deductibles: Choosing a higher deductible means your insurance company pays less when you file a claim, which also means a lower premium.
+You may want to ensure you can afford to pay more out of pocket if you have an accident before choosing a higher deductible.
 Talk with your insurance agent to see which options are best for you.

-• Shop around: Comparing rates from multiple insurers for the same coverage is one of the best ways to ensure you’re getting the best deal on your car insurance.
+• Shop around: Insurance experts say that comparing rates from multiple insurers for the same coverage is one of the best ways to ensure you’re getting the best deal on your car insurance.
 Getting quotes from different providers can help show what average cost of truck insurance you can expect to pay.

 Frequently asked questions